Professor of Music Theory

 In 2005-2006 he was on leave from Ithaca College to teach at the University at Buffalo as the Visiting Frederick and Alice Slee Professor of Music Theory, the oldest endowed chair in the field.

-- John Adams's Nixon in China: Musical Analysis, Historical and Cultural Perspectives (Farnam, Surrey, UK: Ashgate Publishing, 2011).
+- John Adams's Nixon in China: Musical Analysis, Historical and Cultural Perspectives (Farnam, Surrey, UK: Ashgate, 2011).

-- Baseball and the Music of Charles Ives: A Proving Ground (Lanham, MD: Scarecrow Press, 2004).
+- Baseball and the Music of Charles Ives: A Proving Ground (Lanham, MD: Scarecrow, 2004).

-- Foundations of Diatonic Theory: A Mathematically Based Approach to Music Fundamentals (Lanham, MD: Scarecrow Press, 2008; originally published by Emeryville, CA: Key College Publishing, 2003).
+- Foundations of Diatonic Theory: A Mathematically Based Approach to Music Fundamentals (Lanham, MD: Scarecrow, 2008; originally Emeryville, CA: Key College, 2003).

 Articles and Book Chapters

 - “The film Philadelphia and Umberto Giordano’s opera Andrea Chénier: A Contextual Approach to Analytical Writing,” In Engaging Students: Essays in Music Pedagogy (2013, Electronic Book, flipcamp.org/engagingstudents/johnson.html)

 - "I Never Get Back: How 'Take Me Out to the Ball Game' Succeeds in Celebrating Failure," The National Pastime: A Review of Baseball History 28 (2008): 138-143.